trentlarson/django-to-do-list/README.txt

 - no cookie format checking

 To Do
-- reorder items
+- testing
-- edit items?
+- edit items
 - nice user feedback (eg. when created)
-- testing
-- styling (Boostrap, at least)
 - security (other people's lists)
 - investigate true REST calls
 - AJAX